Alfred von Kühne

-Alfred von Kühne (2 January 1853 - 8 May 1945) was a Prussian General der Kavallerie who was active during World War I. He commanded the 13th Reserve Division and participated in the Siege of Maubeuge.
+Alfred von Kühne (2 January 1853 – 8 May 1945) was a Prussian General der Kavallerie who was active during World War I. He commanded the 13th Reserve Division and participated in the Siege of Maubeuge.

 Life

 Alfred Kühne was born on 2 January 1853 in Weimar.
 He was the son of Prussian Oberstleutnant Gustav Kühne (1818−1880).

 He entered the military as Second Lieutenant in the 19th (Oldenburg) Dragoon Regiment.
 As an Oberst, in 1900, Kühne became the commander of the 10th (Magdeburg) Hussars.
 Later, as Inspector-General of the 1st Cavalry Inspection, he was member of Reinforced Cavalry Commission.
 For his services Emperor Wilhelm II ennobled him in 1911.
-From 18 August to 18 October 1905, Kühne was the commander of the 31st Cavalry Brigade.
+From 18 August to 18 October 1905, Kühne was posted as the commander of the 31st Cavalry Brigade.
 On 19 October 1905, Kühne was promoted to Generalmajor.
 From 2 September 1907 to 26 January 1911, Kühne was commander of the 4th Guards Cavalry Brigade in Potsdam.
 On February 2, 1911, Kühne was promoted to Generalleutnant.
 He later became the Inspector-General of the 1st Cavalry Inspection in Posen.
-On 14 March 1912, on his own request, Kühne retired from the army.
-He subsequently was awarded the Order of the Red Eagle (2nd class).
+On 14 March 1912, on his own request, Kühne retired from the army, and was awarded the Order of the Red Eagle (2nd class).